SAN DIEGO JUVENILE Attorney

 Juvenile Record Sealing

-Juvenile court determinations are not convictions but are what’s called a “true finding.”
-A true finding and record of the detention and arrest can be sealed upon completion of juvenile probation or a diversion program.
-You do not need a lawyer to file a motion to seal in these cases.
+Juvenile court determinations are not convictions but are called a “true finding.”
+A true finding and record of the detention and arrest can be sealed upon juvenile probation or diversion program completion.
+You do not need a lawyer to file a motion to seal these cases.

 When A Juvenile Court Attorney is Required to Seal Records

-If a juvenile is not sentenced to probation or fails to complete probation or the terms of a diversion program, the teen’s record can be sealed upon the age of 18.
+If a juvenile is not sentenced to probation or fails to complete probation or the terms of a diversion program, the teen’s record can be sealed at 18.
 This process is not automatic and does require a motion to be filed.
-There are some limited circumstances where a record cannot be sealed.
-This includes cases where the minor was convicted of a violent crime or some sex offenses.
+There are some limited circumstances where a record cannot be sealed, including cases where the minor was convicted of a violent crime or some sex offenses.